numbers/numbers.js/CONTRIBUTING.md

 Take a swing through the repo and you'll get a sense of the style more rigorously.

 ## License
-By contributing, you agree to license your contribution under the terms of APLv2 [https://github.com/sjkaliski/numbers.js/blob/master/LICENSE](https://github.com/sjkaliski/numbers.js/blob/master/LICENSE)
+By contributing, you agree to license your contribution under the terms of APLv2, which is a standard open-source license approved by the Free Software Foundation
+[https://github.com/sjkaliski/numbers.js/blob/master/LICENSE](https://github.com/sjkaliski/numbers.js/blob/master/LICENSE)